David-H-bit/ToDo-list/README.md

 - ✅ **Modal Interface**: Clean modal dialogs for adding tasks and lists
 - ✅ **Due Dates**: Set due dates and time for tasks
 - ✅ **Task Notes**: Add notes to tasks for additional context
+- ✅ **Editing tasks**: You can now edit the whole task rather than just the title

 ## Project Status